Crochet Graphghans & Picture Projects

 - Adjusting for errors you may make.

 - Tips for improvising if you see an error.

 - When frogging doesn’t really need to be done if you have the opportunity.

 - Weaving in ends and finishing advice.

 You will need to decide which method or methods you prefer.
-Knowing if someone is going to turn around your project to see the back side might make the difference on how you do it.
+Knowing if someone is going to turn around your project to see the backside might make the difference in how you do it.

 Follow the tutorial and use the steps I am teaching you to make your own graphs and execute your own ideas.
 Once you get how to change the yarn strands, graphghans and picture projects like this may become something that speaks to your creative heart.